webtactics/behealthy/pages/contact.md

 <h4>BeHealthy with Joan Goldsmith is an online only business.
-We do not have a physical location.</h4>
+We do not have an accessible physical location.</h4>
-<h4>Consultations are held via Zoom or Skype.</h4>
+<p>Consultations are held via Zoom or Skype.</p>

 <h2>Contact Details</h2>